How to Apply for Undergraduate Admission

 - English is a native language of the student’s country of origin.

-U.S. citizens who have completed the majority of their coursework abroad may be considered international students for admissions purposes.
+U.S. citizens who have completed most of their coursework abroad may be considered international students for admissions purposes.

 Applicants who wish to transfer credits from colleges or universities located outside of the United States must have their transcripts evaluated by an approved independent foreign credentials evaluation agency.
 The type of evaluation selected must be “course-by-course.”
-LIM College accepts evaluations from World Education Services, Inc., AACRAO’s Foreign Education Service, or other NACES-approved agencies.
+LIM College accepts evaluations from a NACES-approved agency, including but not limited to World Education Services, Inc., and AACRAO’s Foreign Education Service.
 This must be done, even if the transcript is in English.

 Acceptance and Enrollment at LIM College

 Official notification of an offer of admission can only be made by an Admissions Office administrator.
-For students that reside in the United States, an email will be sent to the student from an Admissions Office administrator that includes official notification of acceptance.
-For students that reside outside of the United States and/or require an F-1 visa in order to study at LIM College, notification will be sent via email only.
+An email will be sent to the student from the Admissions department that includes official notification of acceptance.

 A letter or email from a faculty member, student, or staff member outside the Admissions Office does not constitute an official offer of admission.
 Official notification will not be communicated via social media or telephone.

 Upon acceptance to our on-campus degree programs, to be considered an enrolled student at LIM College, each student is required to submit a $400 enrollment deposit and a Tuition Agreement Form.
 For students entering in the fall, the $400 deposit is fully refundable until April 30.
 From May 1 through July 31, 50% of the deposit will be refunded; after July 31 the deposit is non-refundable.
 For students entering in the spring, the deposit is fully refundable until December 15; after that date it is non-refundable.
+Students must request their refund in writing.
 Students who defer their enrollment will have their enrollment deposit reapplied to their entry semester and it becomes non-refundable.

 Students who enroll in our online degree program must have access to a dedicated computer with high speed, broadband or DSL internet connection.
 For more information about our technology requirements, please visit our website https://www.limcollege.edu/admissions/admitted-students/undergraduate-online.